perez-k/Artificial_Intelligence_P1_Logic-based-AI/  Knights and Knaves Logic Solver (in Py) – 1.1./README.md

 ### **Description**
 A Python program that models and solves **Knights and Knaves** logic puzzles using **propositional logic** and **model checking**.
 In these puzzles, each character is either a Knight (always tells the truth) or a Knave (always lies).
-The program constructs logical expressions representing each puzzle (knowledge base)nand uses inference to determine who is a Knight or Knave.
+The program constructs logical expressions representing each puzzle (knowledge base) and uses inference to determine who is a Knight or Knave.

 ---